xgao0412/UIUC-MCS/README.md

 program.

 ## Course: Practical Statistic learning
-#### This course explains svm, logistic regression and other modeling concepts based on the book The Elements of Statistical Learning
+#### This course explains linear regression, regularization, tree models,Nonlinear regression, clustering, SVM, classification tree and boosting, Large scale machine learning using SGD, online algorithm, deep learning, recommendation systems based on the book The Elements of Statistical Learning
 ### project1 Ames house price prediction
 This project is to predict the Ames Iowa house price based on housing data.
 Since there are many categorical variables describing the quality of house features, the major work is focusing on converting them to numbers.
 I find success in reducing the levels to avoid more features and prevent overfitting.
 Finally a xgboost model is trained using RandomizedSearchCV, which is faster by sampling parameters.